 Is providing the best habitat for the honeybees here in the USA important?
 Does it make a difference what the honeybee forages on?
 We are fortunate in the land of Angora Minnesota to produce one of the worlds premium honey crops.
-A mineral rich area coupled with just the right PH level, gives the diverse wildflowers their unique nectar.
+A mineral rich area coupled with just the right PH level, gives the diverse alpine wildflower their unique nectar.
 100% honey collected from the botanical base and unpasteurized processing, delivered from the beekeeper direct to your table.
 We do not migrate colonies to other locations and expose them to fungicides or other contamination.
 No blending, no alteration, just what the bees produce naturally through the honey flow.

 The agricultural community produces timber and hay in this area.
 Amazing how close this land is to being organic.
 The natural uncontaminated forage provides remarkable benefits for honeybees.
 The farmers turn the fields every four years, and plant barley (1st year) and a grass seed/clover mix (remaining 3 years).
 Before they turn the ground, they throw manure on top for fertilizer, and turn it in during spring planting.
 Every eight years they apply wood ash to the ground to help the PH level.
 The countryside experiences virtually no herbicide, pesticide or nitrate application.
 It makes this source in Angora, an environment that produces vibrant, healthy honey bees, and a premium honey crop.

 When processing, we slightly warm honey to 105° to maintain the integrity, and not to burn the properties in the honey.
 Through a series of strainers, which 200 is the smallest of strainers, it leaves small particles of propolis and pollen in the honey.
 Being prepared this way gives all the wholesomeness that God intended you to experience.
 With so many benefits that come from the consumption of honey, it may be worth considering implementing premium Angora honey into your daily diet.